phegman/vue-mapbox-gl/readme.md

 `map-init` : This event is fired when the map is initialized.
 It can be used to integrate plugins such as Mapbox Draw.

+`mouseenter` and `mouseleave` Mapbox GL JS events are the only events that do not fire a Vue event.
+This is due to the fact that they require using the three-argument version `map.on()` to specify the desired layer.
+These events can still be called when the `load` event is fired.

 ### Plugins

 The "User Interface" plugins ([https://www.mapbox.com/mapbox-gl-js/plugins/](https://www.mapbox.com/mapbox-gl-js/plugins/)) can be integrated using the `map-init` event that is fired when Mapbox is initialized.
 Below is an example: